This post is also available in: Dutch

 Delhi, the capital city of India, is an overwhelming and chaotic city.
 It’s the City of Djinns and 25 million people.
-It’s dirty, it’s exhausting and it’s full of people that want something from you.
+It’s dirty, it’s exhausting and it’s full of people that seem to want something from you.
 But, it’s also a city with history, incredible sights and hidden gems.
-We have only briefly visited this city.
-When we arrived in India it was our first real stop and we stayed for two days.
-The second time we came there when we were leaving India, and we only stayed the night.
-For us it was definitely enough.
-In this post we will tell you about things to do in Delhi, and we recommend which temples to visit, where to sleep and where to eat.
+In this post you can find 20 fun things to do in Delhi, a hotel recommendation and restaurant recommendations.

 It can make you mad, walking around in Delhi.
-Everyone wants something from you.
+A lot of people seem to want something from you.
 However, try to put this aside and just smile and keep walking.
 I noticed that there is really so much going on in the streets.
 So, if you are just aware by how crazy this city is, and just walk around to observe it, it’s quite entertaining.

 The second time we arrived in Delhi, I suddenly realized how much was actually going on.
 Jeffrey pointed out that there was a dog chasing a monkey.
 I saw how another dog was pooping in the middle of the street.
 Monkeys on the roof, people having arguments, people burning trash, dogs fighting, dogs playing, two people walking handing hand, people screaming… It never stops!